What carriers often review

-Standard homeowners policies typically cover sudden and accidental water losses inside the home — burst pipes, appliance supply-line failures, water heater leaks, accidental overflows, and weather-related events like a tree falling on the roof.
-The damage to building materials (drywall, flooring, framing) and often contents is included up to your policy limits, minus your deductible.
-Some policies also cover sewer or drain backup, but only if that endorsement has been added.
+Many homeowners policies review sudden and accidental water losses inside the home — burst pipes, appliance supply-line failures, water heater leaks, accidental overflows, and weather-related events like a tree falling on the roof.
+Building materials, contents, limits, deductibles, and endorsements are all evaluated under your policy.
+Some policies also address sewer or drain backup only if that endorsement has been added.

 How to document a claim

-Photograph everything before cleanup if it is safe to do so — wet rooms, water lines on walls, affected contents, and the source of the water.
-Keep receipts for any emergency mitigation.
-Call your insurance company quickly to open a claim, and call a restoration company to begin extraction and drying so the loss does not get worse while you wait for an adjuster.
-A professional restoration team should provide moisture readings, scope notes, photos, and a clear timeline that your adjuster can match against the policy.
+Photograph everything before cleanup if it is safe to do so: wet rooms, water lines on walls, affected contents, and the source of the water.
+Keep receipts for mitigation work.
+Notify your insurance company promptly to open a claim, and contact a restoration company to discuss extraction and drying so conditions can be documented while the claim process begins.
+A restoration team should provide moisture readings, scope notes, photos, and a timeline that your adjuster can review against the policy.

 Related Guides